New York Social Work Licensing Requirements

 Jobs in the field of social work are increasing in number across the country and in New York.5 There are more than 55,000 social workers employed in the state, with the largest number, 22,690, working as child, family, and school social workers.6 New York ranks second in all categories of social work with the second largest number of healthcare social workers, child, family, and school social workers, mental health and substance abuse social workers, and those categorized as “other.”2,3,4

-New York is expected to see growth in all areas of social work careers, but healthcare social work will see the most new jobs added with an expected increase of 24.8% through 2022.
+New York is expected to see growth in all areas of social work careers, but healthcare social work will see the highest number of new jobs added with an expected increase of 24.8% through 2022.
 5 Mental health and substance abuse social work is the next fastest-growing field with projected growth of 12.2% between now and 2022.5 With all categories of social work considered, there will be approximately 1,870 new jobs for social workers in New York each year from now through 2022.5

 |Type||Number Employed||Average Annual Salary|